 I’ve also been the mastering engineer for recordings by Ray Obiedo, Michael Spiro, Jorge Alabe, and Tom Graf.
 Visit the Discography page for my mastering credits.

 I was born and raised in St. Louis MO, and began classical piano lessons at age five.
 I attended college at M.I.T. and Reed College, earned a BA in Biology from Reed, and worked in biology research for six years before taking the leap to pursue my dream of being a musician.

 Highlights of my music education include private lessons with Art Lande, Mark Levine, Andrew Hill, and Marcos Silva; studies of Afro-Cuban folkloric percussion and song with Regino Jimenez at the Stanford Summer Dance Intensive (1991); and further studies in Afro-Cuban music at the ‘Afrocubanismo’ workshops at the Banff Centre for the Arts, Alberta, Canada (1994 & 1996).
 These ten-day residential workshops provided around-the-clock immersion in AfroCuban music, dance, and culture with top Cuban artists and lecturers.
-I attended classes in piano taught by Jesus ‘Chucho’ Valdes, percussion taught by members of Los Muñequitos de Matanzas, and charanga ensemble taught by Richard Egües, and performed with members of Irakere and Los Muñequitos.
-At the invitation of the instructors, I accompanied Carlos Del Puerto’s bass class at the 1994 workshop and Richard Egües’ flute improvisation class at the 1996 workshop.
+I attended classes in piano taught by Jesus ‘Chucho’ Valdes, percussion taught by members of Los Muñequitos de Matanzas, and charanga ensemble taught by legendary flautist, composer, arranger and Orquesta Aragón member Richard Egües, and performed with members of Irakere and Los Muñequitos.
+While a student, I was invited by the instructors to accompany classes taught by Carlos Del Puerto (bassist with seminal Cuban jazz band Irakere) at the 1994 workshop and by flautist Richard Egües at the 1996 workshop.